 Answer:

-As we can see in the given Stress-Strain graphs that the slope is more in the graph corresponding to material A. We conclude that A has a greater Young's Modulus.
+As we can see in the given Stress-Strain graphs that the slope is greater in the graph corresponding to material A. We conclude that A has a greater Young's Modulus.

 8.3(b) Which of the two is the stronger material?

-8.4(a) Read the following two statements below carefully and state, with reasons, if it is true or false.
+8.4(a) Read the following statement below carefully and state, with reasons, if it is true or false.

 The Young’s modulus of rubber is greater than that of steel;